 - Enable: Allows Wi-Fi connections. - Disable: Prevents Wi-Fi connections.
 Connections are blocked but the wireless adapter remains active in case you want to use wireless access points to determine location.
-To completely disable Wi-Fi adapters, use the Communication Hardware policy. - Inherit: Inherits this setting from other Wi-Fi policies assigned higher in the policy hierarchy.
+To completely disable Wi-Fi adapters, use the Communication Hardware policy. - Inherit: If the policy's Inherit from Policy Hierarchy setting is enabled, inherits this setting from other Wi-Fi policies assigned higher in the policy hierarchy.
 For example, if you assign this policy to a user, the setting is inherited from any Wi-Fi policies assigned to the user's groups, folders, or zone.